 Cerro Primo de Rivera, Historical monument on hill in Maipú, Chile

-The steel cross at the summit was created by sculptor Arturo Hevia and is deliberately oriented toward the Templo Votivo de Maipo.
-This artistic alignment visually connects two important landmarks of the region.
+The steel cross at the summit was made by sculptor Arturo Hevia and was deliberately oriented to face the Templo Votivo de Maipo.
+From the top, visitors can see this visual connection between the two sites across the flat landscape below.

 The community of curious travelers